-This toolkit was developed by Foresight4Food as part of the FoSTr (Foresight for Food Systems Transformation) Programme, which is funded through IFAD by the Netherlands Ministry of Foreign Affairs.
+This toolkit was developed by Foresight4Food as part of the FoSTr (Foresight for Food Systems Transformation) Programme, which is funded through IFAD

 FoSTr is implemented by the University of Oxford and Wageningen University and Research with country partners and members of the Foresight4Food network.
 The toolkit draws on experience from the FoSTr Programme, its work in focus countries; Bangladesh, Jordan, Kenya and Uganda, and input from the wider Foresight4Food community.